 Collaborative Research and Authorization Agreements

 Collaborative research in which Lehigh is the IRB of record (the reviewing IRB):

-If you are amending study procedures in order to conduct your study remotely, you must ensure that all changes have been clearly communicated to collaborators and that they are adhering to these changes.
+If you are amending study procedures in order to conduct your study remotely or to conduct in-person research, you must ensure that all changes have been clearly communicated to collaborators and that they are adhering to these changes.
 Please be sure that the amendment approval letter is shared with the IRB(s) of the collaborating institution(s).
-If you are pausing all human subjects researchers, you must ensure that all collaborators do so as well.
+If you are pausing all human subjects researcher, you must ensure that all collaborators do so as well.

 Collaborative research in which another institution’s IRB is the IRB of record:

-If you are 1). amending study procedures in order to conduct the study remotely, or 2.) pausing all data collection, please work with your collaborators to notify the IRB of record immediately.
+If you are 1). amending study procedures in order to conduct the study remotely or in person, or 2.) pausing all data collection, please work with your collaborators to notify the IRB of record immediately.
 All changes should be submitted to the reviewing IRB, according to their instructions.